-Historic England first commented on the application (their response dated 10 September 2015 having not viewed the Cultural Heritage Desk Based Assessment).
-They comment that in their opinion St. Benedict's Church and Manor House and its stables in Glinton (first grade 1 and the latter grade II) would be screened by the village from the development.
-Woodcroft Castle, an unusual medieval fortified house listed at grade II stands at some distance from the site and would be screened both by the planting within which it is set and by other planting in the landscape.
+Historic England state that in their opinion St. Benedict's Church and Manor House and its stables in Glinton (first grade 1 and the latter grade II\) would be screened by the village from the development.
+Woodcroft Castle, an unusual medieval fortified house listed at grade II\ stands at some distance from the site and would be screened both by the planting within which it is set and by other planting in the landscape.
 To some degree the presence in the landscape of the proposed development would compromise its historic rural character, but the effect of this on the significance of the castle would seem likely to be slight.